chefdill/se_project_aroundtheus/README.md

 **Intro**

-This project is for the person that has traveled to all of these places.
+This project is for the person that has traveled to all of these national and outdoor parks.

 **Figma**